hyper-expanse/npm-deploy-git-tag/README.md

 ### Required Environment Settings

-For `npm-publish-git-tag` to publish packages to the npm registry an environment variable must be setup within your continuous integration job.
+For `npm-publish-git-tag` to publish a package to an `npm`-compatible registry an environment variable must be setup within your continuous integration job.

 | **Required Token** | **Environment Variable Name** |
 | ------------------ | ----------------------------- |